-My ability to win a contested primary election in Milwaukee County against two opponents, as well as the general election against a challenger who spent approximately \$250,000 in the race, establishes that I can be successful in retaining this seat on the District I Court of Appeals, should I earn the Governor's appointment.
+My ability to win a contested primary election in Milwaukee County against two opponents, as well as the general election against a challenger who spent approximately \$250,000 in the race, establishes that I can be successful in retaining this seat on the Wisconsin Supreme Court, should I earn the Governor's appointment.
 In my first race, I was able to secure significant bipartisan support and maintain a highly visible presence in Milwaukee County through numerous public appearances and speeches.
 I was a tireless campaigner, meeting with public officials, business and community leaders, the media, and voters throughout Milwaukee County.
 I was honored to have a campaign team that created and coordinated print, radio, television and Internet messaging, consistent with my campaign themes, that resonated with voters.
-Since my election in April 2013, I have maintained a significant presence in the County, continuing to attend community events and forums.
-My social media presence on Facebook, LinkedIn and on my website, www.judgerebeccabradley.com, is well-established.
+Since my election in April 2013, I maintained a significant presence in the County, continuing to attend community events and forums.

+Prior to announcing my campaign for Supreme Court on September 17, 2015, I began to lay the groundwork for a successful statewide campaign by reaching out to community and business groups, law enforcement, first responders, judges, district attorneys, and voters across the state.
+At the time I announced my candidacy, I had secured bipartisan support and dozens of endorsements from sheriffs, judges and district attorneys.
+I have a campaign team in place.
+In the two weeks since I announced my candidacy I have been interviewed many times on radio in multiple media markets.
+My social media presence on Facebook, Twitter, LinkedIn and on my website, www.judgerebeccabradley.com, is well-established.
 I thoroughly understand the work required to launch and maintain a successful campaign to retain a judicial seat as an incumbent appointee.
 I have also earned a reputation on the bench as a hard working, fair and impartial judge with an excellent judicial temperament.
+I would be the first

-It would be my honor and privilege to serve as a member of the judiciary on the Wisconsin Court of Appeals.
+Wisconsin Supreme Court Justice with both trial court and appellate court experience.
+It would be my honor and privilege to serve as a member of the judiciary on the Wisconsin Supreme Court.